iipeace/guider/README.md

 Guider
 =======
-Guider is a system-wide runtime performance analyzer.
+Guider is an integrated performance analyzer.
-It is made to measure the amount of system resource usage and to trace system behavior.
-You can analyze your performance issues effectively with this tool.
+It provides most of the features needed for system performance measurement and analysis.

+The features of Guider are as follows.
+* Monitoring
+* Profiling
+* Visualization
+* Control
+* Logging
+* Test

 Guider pursues characteristics as below.
 1. Easy to use: just run without any setting and package installation